shania-codes/kirin/README.md

 ## Features
 - No JS
 - Comfy Autumn theme
-- Save music files to server
+- Save music files to server if they don't already exist
 - List all music files
 - Actually play music files
+- Save song details to DB
+-

 ### Planned Features
-- Add tags to songs
+- If possible remove CSS animation for flashed notifications and with no JS x button to remove the element from DOM
 - Add all songs with a certain tag to queue (aka create playlists)
 - Add all songs with multiple tags to queue (songs with tag1 AND tag2 only)
 - Create a music queue and allow you to select multiple songs and add to the queue